 This course provides an introduction to, contemporary topics in optical engineering,, including contemporary technical topics with, relevance to modern practice.
 The course is, comprised of three four week modules and one, three week module.
-The individual modules, willreview a foundational technical area within, optical engineering.
-The module topics will vary, annually.
+The individ

 OEN 397 Summer Research II (3 Credits)